Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/split-cohort.md

 ### Amplitude setup

-1. **In your Amplitude dashboard**, navigate to *Sources & Destinations → Destinations* and click the *Split* destination
+1. In Amplitude, navigate to **Data Destinations**, then find **Split - Cohort**.
-2. .
-In the *Connect to Split* modal, enter the following information you collected from Split:
+2. In the *Connect to Split* modal, enter the following information you collected from Split:
    - The access token (API Key)
    - Workspace ID
    - Environment ID